JULIELab/gepi/gepi/gepi-indexing/es-docker/README.txt

 docker run -d --name elasticsearch-preanalyzed -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" elasticsearch-preanalyzed:<tag>

-And, finally, create an index: curl -XPUT http://localhost:9200/gepi_0.2 -H 'Content-Type: application/json' -d @../gepi-indexing-base/src/main/resources/elasticSearchMapping.json
+And, finally, create an index: curl -XPUT http://localhost:9200/gepi_0.10 -H 'Content-Type: application/json' -d @../gepi-indexing-base/src/main/resources/elasticSearchMapping.json

 The index must then be filled with documents.
-Refer to *GePIN Development* section of the main GePIN README.md in the project root for details.
+Refer to *GePI Development* section of the main GePI README.md in the project root for details.